Classical orbital paramagnetism in non-equilibrium steady state

-In terms of the classical Langevin equation governing the stochastic dissipative dynamics that underlies equilibrium statistical mechanics, the F-D relation requires the driving noise to be markovian.
-Indeed, it has been shown [8] that a markovian non-equilibrium steady state can always be transformed to an equivalent thermodynamic state in equilibrium.
+In terms of the classical Langevin equation governing the stochastic dissipative dynamics, that underlies equilibrium statistical mechanics, the F-D relation requires the driving noise to be markovian.
+Indeed, it has been shown (Kumar 2012) that a markovian steady state can always be transformed to an equivalent thermodynamic state in equilibrium.
 It is our conjecture, therefore, that a stochastic dissipative system driven by a non-markovian noise may have in general a non-equilibrium steady state with finite orbital magnetic moment $-$ without conflicting with the BvL theorem for thermodynamic equilibrium.
 In what follows, we have addressed this issue through a detailed numerical simulation of the relevant stochastic dissipative dynamics involved.
 The results of our simulation support our conjecture, namely that the orbital magnetic moment is indeed finite for the non-markovian case.
 There is, however, a new surprise now, namely that the sign of the magnetic moment turns out to be paramagnetic!
-Morever, for a classical gas of such charged particles with paramagnetic orbital moment, the inherently positive feedback may lead to an enhanced magnetic susceptibility $-$ possibly even to a spontaneous ordering of the classical orbital magnetic moments.
+Moreover, for a classical gas of such charged particles with paramagnetic orbital moment, the inherently positive feedback may lead to an enhanced magnetic susceptibility $-$ possibly even to a spontaneous ordering of the classical orbital magnetic moments.